ton-blockchain/wallets-list/README.md

 - `tondns`: (optional) will be used in the protocol later.
 - `about_url`: info or landing page of your wallet.
 May be useful for TON newcomers.
 - `universal_url`: (optional) base part of your wallet universal url.
 Your link should support [Ton Connect parameters](https://github.com/ton-connect/docs/blob/main/bridge.md#universal-link)
-- `bridge_url`: (optional) url of your wallet's implementation of the [HTTP bridge](https://github.com/ton-connect/docs/blob/main/bridge.md#http-bridge).
+- `bridge.sse_url`: (optional) url of your wallet's implementation of the [HTTP bridge](https://github.com/ton-connect/docs/blob/main/bridge.md#http-bridge).
-- `js_bridge_key`: (optional) if your wallet handles [JS Bridge](https://github.com/ton-connect/docs/blob/main/bridge.md#js-bridge) connection, specify the binding for your bridge object accessible through `window`.
+- `js_bridge.key`: (optional) if your wallet handles [JS Bridge](https://github.com/ton-connect/docs/blob/main/bridge.md#js-bridge) connection, specify the binding for your bridge object accessible through `window`.
 Example: the key `"tonkeeper"` means the bridge can be accessed as `window.tonkeeper`.

 If your wallet supports HTTP Bridge, you should specify `universal_url` and `bridge_url`.
 If your wallet provides the JS bridge (e.g. as a browser extension), you should specify the `js_bridge_key`.